fsrur/weather/README.md

 `npm start`

-This runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:5000 to view it in the browser.

 ## Usage
 To use the application, enter a zip code into the input field and press the submit button.
 The application will then fetch and display the daily maximum and minimum temperature, weather icon, and the day of the week for the specific location corresponding to the entered zip code.